 Missouri Barbecue Sauce

 1/2 cup water

 1 tbsp onion powder

 Combine all ingredients in a small saucepan over low heat.
 Simmer the sauce, stirring occasionally, until sauce has slightly thickened, about 15 to 20 minutes.
 Cool before storing in an airtight container and refrigerate for a day to let the flavors blend.

-This is a guide about rhubarbecue sauce.
 Try making this delicious barbecue sauce using rhubarb.
+This is a page about rhubarbecue sauce.

-This guide contains southern barbeque sauce recipes.
+This page contains southern barbeque sauce recipes.
 Generally this kind is a bit hotter and spicier than regular BBQ sauce.

 When the sauce you need isn't on hand, you may have the ingredients you need to make some.
-This guide contains quick barbecue sauce recipes.
+This page contains quick barbecue sauce recipes.

-This guide contains white barbecue sauce recipes.
+This page contains white barbecue sauce recipes.
 Try mayonnaise based barbecue sauce, popular in Alabama, as an alternative to the familiar tomato base types

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.